 According to behavioral psychologists, humans are motivated to take action by two things: pleasure and pain.
 The BAB formula uses this universal trigger which not only grabs the reader’s attention, it also compels them to respond.

 Start your email by identifying a problem that’s relevant to your prospect and then describe how the world would be different if that problem didn’t exist.
 Now that your prospect has a desire for what you’re offering, close by highlighting how your product or service can help your reader to get there.
-Below is a great example of an email which follows the BAB technique.

 How to ensure your communications appeal to cold leads:

 - Find a reason to connect – maybe you have a mutual acquaintance, you’re in a similar industry or you can offer something you think might benefit them

 - Keep it short, concise and to the point – remember, this person doesn’t know you so they have no reason to give you their time